senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ### Pie/Radar Rotation

-The `rotate` interaction enables users to rotate a pie or radar chart.
-By default users can perform a rotation using a drag gesture.
+The `rotate` interaction enables users to rotate a pie or a radar chart, by default the rotation being performed using a drag gesture.
 The following code snippet is an example:

     interactions: ['rotate']